cburkart/macro/README.md

 # macro
-Use publicly-available data series to create up-to-date version of many of the tables for the Intermediate Macroeconomics course I teach.
+Use publicly-available data series to create up-to-date version of tables and graphs I use for the Intermediate Macroeconomics course I teach.